jeffreycwitt/pl399/docs/03a-information-history-overview.md

 The information turn answer is that it is the "information of a" that can be recognized in light and sound with requiring the semantic recognition that light pattern means "a" which is conventionally with this sound pattern "a".

 And rather then providing us with answer, it again points us to the question we are looking for what is the "information of a" that allows the "message of a" to be continuously transmitted across both light and sound waves.

-# Transition
-I don't want to say much more at this point.
-My point here to gesture at what we want to learn about.
-What exactly "information", how it was discovered, and how it enables this new kind of communication is precisely what we want to learn and discuss over the next 2 or 3 weeks.